tbali0524/advent-of-code-solutions/puzzles.md

 |  +  |2021| 24|Arithmetic Logic Unit                     |assembly reverse engineering
 |  +  |2021| 25|Sea Cucumber                              |

+No external hint was used in this season.

 ### 2022

 |Done?|Year|Day| Title                                    | Topics   |